vdaubry/vdaubry.github.io/_posts/2015-02-23-SEO-for-rails.markdown

 ### SEO for Rails

-My latest project is a web app to allow developpers to find what is their ranking on github : [Gitub awards](http://github-awards.com/).
-I looked for advices on how to improve SEO, one again, so I decided to gather a little check list here, to save some time next time.
+My latest project is a web app that give developers their ranking on github : [Gitub awards](http://github-awards.com/).
+I looked for advices on how to improve SEO, once again, so I decided to gather a little check list here, to save me some time next time.<br>
 These search engine optimization advices won't be specific for a Rails app but i'll focus on the tools in ruby that are available to help.

 #### Step 1 : setup Google webmaster tools